Does Our Culture Glamorize Addiction?

-Like diabetes, cancer and other diseases, addiction doesn’t happen by choice, although choice is involved in the initial decision to abuse a substance, just as choice is involved in making the initial unhealthy lifestyle choices that contribute to diabetes, cancer and other diseases.
+Like diabetes, cancer and other diseases, addiction doesn’t happen by choice, although the choice is involved in the initial decision to abuse a substance, just as the choice is involved in making the initial unhealthy lifestyle choices that contribute to diabetes, cancer and other diseases.

 Also like other diseases, addiction involves cycles of remission and relapse.
 Once drug abuse has escalated to addiction, professional help is almost always necessary to successfully send the addiction into long-term remission.

 Unfortunately, due to the stigma of addiction that still pervades American society, far too many people don’t get the help they need.
 This is particularly true of women, who are doubly penalized for addiction due to an unfair double standard.
 Women, after all, are supposed to be mothers, nurturers, gentle souls—not addicted to drugs.

 Until addiction is viewed as any other disease that requires professional intervention, it will be something too many people—and often their families as well—feel they have to hide for fear of being ostracized by the community, losing a job or suffering other negative consequences.

 The State of New Jersey is on the right track, and other states are hitting the nail on the head.
 Massachusetts is launching its “State Without StigMA” campaign in an effort to make it easier for people to get help for a drug or alcohol addiction.

 You can do your part by telling your elected representatives to treat drug addiction as a disease and not a burden on society punishable by the inability to get food stamps or other crucial government assistance, which can lead to more serious problems.